 What do I serve with gumbo?

-Gumbo is meant to be served with rice in the bottom of the bowl.
+I serve gumbo the traditional way, with rice at the bottom of the bowl.
 I’ve heard that some people put potato salad under their gumbo.
-I load my bowl with mashed cauliflower, then put gumbo over the top.
+Sometimes, I load my bowl with mashed cauliflower, then pour gumbo over the top.

-- 6 cups warm chicken broth (I boil the bones from a Rotisserie chicken)
+- 6 cups (1362 g) warm chicken broth – I boil the bones from a Rotisserie chicken

 - 2 bay leaves